We found 9 neurologists who accept Medicare near Avon, OH.

 Clinical interests: Facial Pain, Headache, Electromyography, Cluster Headache, Botox Injection, Chronic Headache, ...
 (Read more)

 Dr. Jennifer Ui's specialties are neuromuscular medicine and neurology (brain & spinal cord disease).
 She is especially interested in general neurology, neuromuscular disorders (nerve & muscle diseases), and electromyography (EMG).
 Dr. Ui's average rating from her patients is 5.0 stars out of 5.
 Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Ui takes.
 She attended the University of Santo Tomas Faculty of Medicine and Surgery and then went on to complete her residency at Detroit Medical Center/Wayne State University.
 She is affiliated with Richard E. Jacobs Health Center.

 Clinical interests: Electromyography, General Neurology, Neuromuscular Disorders

-Dr. Mark Bej's medical specialty is neurology (brain & spinal cord disease).
-He is in-network for Medicare insurance.
-Dr. Bej attended medical school at Penn State College of Medicine.
-He is professionally affiliated with Mercy Health System.
+Dr. Mark Bej is a neurology (brain & spinal cord disease) specialist.
+Dr. Bej honors Medicare insurance.
+He is a graduate of Penn State College of Medicine.
+He is affiliated with Mercy Health System.

-Dr. Tanvir Syed is a medical specialist in neurology (brain & spinal cord disease).
-His clinical interests encompass epilepsy.
-He is an in-network provider for Medicare insurance.
-Dr. Syed attended Ponce School of Medicine and subsequently trained at Cleveland Clinic Florida for residency.
+Dr. Tanvir Syed's medical specialty is neurology (brain & spinal cord disease).
+He has indicated that his clinical interests include epilepsy.
+Dr. Syed accepts Medicare insurance.
+He is a graduate of Ponce School of Medicine.
+His medical residency was performed at Cleveland Clinic Florida.
 He is professionally affiliated with the University Hospitals (UH).

 Clinical interests: Chronic Illness, Stress Management, Epilepsy, Neurological Disorders, Seizures